VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 3. Partition tolerance.
 A guarantee that the system continues to operate despite the nodes being unable to communicate.

-For more information about the [CAP theorem][captheorem], see CAP theorem on Wikipedia.
+For more information about the CAP theorem, see [CAP theorem][captheorem] on Wikipedia and the article [CAP Twelve Years
+Later: How the "Rules" Have Changed][capinfoq] on the InfoQ website.

 The concept of *eventual consistency* offers to way to make these three guarantees simultaneously by relaxing the guarantee of consistency.
 In